andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing/01_SPM_Realign_Unwarp.rst

 .. note::

   In this preprocessing step and in the steps that follow, we will leave most of the defaults as they are.
-These defaults have been computed to produce the best results for a wide range of image field of views, voxel sizes, and so on; that said, you may find that it is useful to change the defaults of the File Prefix, for example, to something you find more intelligible.
+These defaults have been calculated to produce the best results for a wide range of image field of views, voxel sizes, and so on; that said, you may find that it is useful to change the defaults of the File Prefix, for example, to something you find more intelligible.
 If you decide to change any of the other options, clicking on them will open a help file which is displayed in the information box at the bottom of the Batch Editor screen.

 Loading the Images